NewberryDIS/ahcb/md/about.md

 ## Access and Metadata

-The Newberry makes the contents of this site available for reuse without permission under the Creative Commons CC0 1.0 Universal Public Domain Dedication: <https://creativecommons.org/publicdomain/zero/1.0/>.
+The Newberry makes the contents of this site available for reuse without permission under the [Creative Commons CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 Accompanying the data for each state and its counties are two versions of the essential metadata: one an extensive, detailed document following the Federal Geographic Data Committee (FGDC) model, the other a one-page summary.

 ## History of the Atlas